 Previous Health Related Experience Admission Considerations

-Candidates who have taken courses related to nursing with a theoretical foundation and are currently practicing in the healthcare setting (i.e., CNA, Respiratory Tech, Hemodialysis Tech, LPT, and Phlebotomist) and those with military experience related to nursing (i.e. medic), may challenge specific courses.
-The student must make an appointment with the Program Coordinator and Academic Advisor to discuss this option and his/her qualifications.
+Candidates who have taken courses related to nursing with a theoretical foundation and are currently practicing in the healthcare setting and those with military experience related to nursing, may challenge specific courses.
+The student must make an appointment with the Nursing Advisor and Program Coordinator to discuss this option and his/her qualifications.
 Eligible candidates will be given the challenge process for specific courses.
 The University policy for challenge exams will be followed.

 Previous Nursing Education Considerations

 Candidates with previous Registered Nursing education may be given transfer credit for previous nursing courses equivalent to the School of Nursing courses.
-The student must make an appointment with the Program Coordinator and Academic Advisor to discuss this option and his/her qualifications.
+The student must make an appointment with the Nursing Advisor and Program Coordinator to discuss this option and his/her qualifications.
 The School of Nursing will verify and evaluate nursing content.
-Appropriate disciplines will verify pre-requisites to admission and other non-nursing but required coursework.
+Appropriate disciplines will verify prerequisites to admission and other non-nursing but required coursework.
 Admission consideration for qualified applicants will be according to availability of space.